EVOLVING REGIONS – NRW BECOMES CLIMATE ROBUST

 Evolving Regions enables seven German and one Dutch regions to find sustainable, integrated and innovative solutions to the challenges of a changing climate.
-Innovative solutions for climasmart and competitive regions are being developed together with local stakeholders.
+Together with local actors, innovative solutions for climate-smart and competitive regions are developed.

 The district of Wesel is affected by increasing violent extreme weather events, such as rainfall, heavy rain and severe weather.
 Streets and cellars are flooded.
 The classic flood protection is reached its limits in such extreme weather.